MTG/essentia/doc/sphinxdoc/introduction.rst

  - performance
  - extensive collection of algorithms

-Essentia has been developed in the context of research activities within Music Information Retrieval at hold at `Music Technology Group <http://mtg.upf.edu>`_.
+Essentia has been developed in the context of research activities in Music Information Retrieval that were held at the `Music Technology Group <http://mtg.upf.edu>`_.
-It catters for the needs of both rapid prototyping and large-scale analysis, in particular:
+It caters for the needs of both rapid prototyping and large-scale analysis, in particular:

  - to provide an interactive environment for researchers that facilitates experimentation and rapid application development